The Inevitability of Nina

 Le Palace Hotel, Thessaloniki

-I should have known better than to have high expectations or a previsualized image, but I did.
+I should have known better than to arrive at the hotel with a previsualized image and high expectations that it would work, but I did.
 I was fixated on a photograph I had taken in 1970 from the balcony of my room, showing the “Palace” portion of the “Hotel Le Palace” sign.
-I contacted the hotel a month before my arrival to request the same room.
+I contacted the hotel a month before my arrival to request the same room I’d had previously.
 Unfortunately, they assigned the room on the floor above.
-When I looked out from the balcony, all I could see was “Hotel.”
-I requested a room change, but it wasn’t possible, so I decided to go with what I had, even though I was stressed about the photo not working - it’s hard to let go of a previsualized image.
-Since the sign was to the right of my balcony and my shot would be looking straight out the window, past my staged-dead, naked body, I bought a wall mirror and angled it to redirect the reflection of the “Hotel” part of the sign toward the camera.
-I added a red glow from my computer for further dramatic effect.
-I know the shot didn’t turn out as I envisioned, and since I don’t have time to stay in Thessaloniki until the desired room becomes available, I thought sharing the struggle would add a behind-the-scenes dimension to the effort and somehow complement the image.
+When I looked from the balcony at the sign, all I could see was “Hotel.”
+I requested a room change, but it wasn’t possible, so I decided to go with what I had, even though I was stressed knowing the photo wasn’t going to work - it’s hard to let go of a previsualized image.
+Since the sign was to the right of my balcony and my shot would be looking straight out the window, past my naked, staged-dead body, I bought an expensive wall mirror and angled it to redirect the reflection of the “Hotel” part of the sign toward the camera.
+I added a red glow from my computer to create an unnecessarily dramatic effect.
+The shot didn’t turn out as I wanted.
+Since I don’t have time to stay in Thessaloniki until the room I want becomes available, I’m describing the struggles of taking the photo in the hope that it will compensate for its shortcomings.
+Of course, I could probably say the same about many of the photos in this series.
+Luckily, I was able to return the expensive mirror.